 Nurse staffing and shift planning also benefit from better forecasting and exception handling, but healthcare organizations should still distinguish optimization recommendations from autonomous labor decisions.
 The more directly the workflow affects patient coverage and labor policy, the more explicit the review step needs to be.

-This is a worked example based on the workflow pattern in the research pack, not a named customer benchmark.
-We use it to show how a healthcare team moves from compose-from-scratch work to review-and-approve operations.
+This is an illustrative workflow example, not a named customer benchmark.
+It shows how a healthcare team can move from compose-from-scratch work to review-and-approve operations.

 StepBefore the agentAfter the agentHuman checkpoint